 A functional adenoma often produces an excessive amount of a single pituitary hormone.
 Non-functional adenomas, which don't produce extra hormones, frequently grow large (macroadenomas) before being identified.
 These tumors don't show symptoms until they put pressure on surrounding nerves, brain tissue, or other pituitary organs.

-The term "macroadenomas" refers to large pituitary tumors that are one centimeter or larger.
+The term macroadenomas refers to large pituitary tumors that are one centimeter or larger.

 The symptoms of functional adenomas differ depending on the hormone they produce.